 When you build your presentation’s story, position your audience as the hero.
-They are the ones who must cross the threshold and into an adventure; you are the one to dare and encourage them to slay the dragons that plague them and their business.
+They are the ones who must cross the threshold and into an adventure.
+You are the one to dare and encourage them to slay the dragons that plague them and their business.
 Finally, your ideas and the content of your presentation can guide them through their quest to reach a better resolution.

 2. Use Contrast to Build Tension for Suspenseful Presentation Storytelling

 Effective use of contrast keeps people guessing at what’s next.
 In Resonate, Duarte describes the what is vs what could be framework.
-First, you paint a picture of the hero’s reality then, you can explain what the future could be if listeners adopt your ideas.
+First, you paint a picture of the hero’s reality.
+Then, you can explain what the future could be if listeners adopt your ideas.

-Beyond Gore’s presentation, many of the most successful speeches have harnessed the power of t contrast.
+Beyond Gore’s presentation, many of the most successful speeches have harnessed the power of contrast.
 For example: